dobots/scenario_runner/scenarios/README.md

   return 0;
 }
 ```
-At first we need to include the behaviortree library, the cpp library and our custom function to spawn models (*spawn_model.hpp*).
+At first, we need to include the behaviortree library, the cpp library and our custom function to spawn models (*spawn_model.hpp*).

-Then in the main function we register our custom node type called "SpawnModel".
+Then in the main function, we register our custom node type called "SpawnModel".

 Then we read the xml file and create a tree from it.

 Finally, we "tick" the tree node-by-node until the entire sequence is executed.

-**spawn_model.hpp:** This function will be discussed in more details in the next section.
+**spawn_model.hpp:** This function will be discussed in more detail in the next section.
 If you would like to use the already available functions and create your own behavior trees, you don't need to worry about what is inside this function.
 On the other hand, if you would like to create a new custom function, it can be helpful to understand the logic behind it.

 **CMakeLists.txt:** We need to modify our CMakeLists file and include our executables.
 In addition, we need to add the behavior tree library to the list of dependencies: